an-Iceberg/an-Iceberg/README.md

 # Personal

+\# Todo: there's a prettier image we have for this
 <img alt="beautiful city" width="800" src="train3.jpeg">

-Very interested in numerical analysis, data science & physics simulations.
+Interested in numerical analysis, data science & physics simulations.

 Likes to speak & learn languages.